England beat 14-player Canada to seal series

 |Tries: Svoboda, Perry Con: De Goede

-England completed their preparations for the inaugural WXV tournament with a hard-earned victory over Canada, who were reduced to 14 in the first half.
+England completed their preparations for the inaugural WXV tournament with victory over Canada, who were reduced to 14 players in the first half.

 Gabrielle Senft was sent off for a high tackle in the 17th minute at Saracens' StoneX Stadium, but England were unable to match the eight-try haul of their 50-24 win over Canada last week.